How to configure single sign-on (SSO) for ServiceNow

 Configuring your Active Directory domain in ADSelfService Plus

-With ADSelfService Plus, you can use the existing AD domain credentials of users for authentication during SSO.
-So, first you need to configure an AD domain in ADSelfService Plus to enable SSO for ServiceNow.
+With ADSelfService Plus, you can use the existing AD domain credentials of users for authentication during single sign-on.
+First you need to configure the AD domains in ADSelfService Plus to enable SSO for ServiceNow.